-Electronic communications with shareholders include electronic mail, the Company website, the Internet and the relevant online ASX announcement platform.
-Security holders are encouraged to communicate electronically with the Company and with its share registry, by signing up to receive electronic communications.
+Electronic communications with shareholders include electronic mail, the Company website, various social media platforms and the relevant online ASX announcement platform.
+The Company encourages shareholders to elect to receive all security holder communications electronically by registering their email address online with the Company's share registry, subscribing to the email distribution list and following the Company on relevant social media platforms.